ultraviolet-1986/patina/README.md

 ### Step 3

 Patina should now be connected.
-In the header of a new Terminal window, the word 'Patina' and the current working directory should now be visible.
+In the header of a new Terminal window, the word 'Patina' should now be visible.
 Also, the command prompt will change to:

 ```bash
 user@host ~ P$